sahithyaravi/explainableML/README.md

 # Explainable active learning
 We aim to add the concept of explainability to active learning.
 This is composed of two parts:
 - Explaining active learning batches
-    - Generating batches that are more transparent and easier to analyze and annotate
+    - Generating batches that are more transparent and easier to analyze
-    - Incorporating shapely explanations for explanations model behavior
+    - Incorporating shapely explanations for explanating model behavior
+    - Uncertainty of the explainable batches - How to quanity uncertainty, understand explainability with uncertainty

 - Explaning Active learning selection strategies: This part is addressed in a separate repo: https://github.com/sahithyaravi1493/alre
     - Visualizing active learning selection strategies – Insight into AL algorithm